 Technology Associates served as expert engineering consultants on a case related to a retractable dog leash failure that recently settled for $1.3 million.
-After we conducted testing on exemplar leashes and prepared our engineering evaluation report citing the defective aspects of the leash design, the case settled.
-For more details, see our case highlights article. […]
+After we conducted analysis and testing of exemplar leashes and prepared our engineering evaluation report citing the defective aspects of the leash design, the case settled.
+For more details, see our case […]

 There are tens of thousands of table saw related injuries each year in the U.S. alone.
 A lawsuit recently filed by SawStop LLC against a group of large power saw manufacturers alleges that those companies have conspired for years to prevent adoption of the SawStop flesh detecting safety technology in table saws.
 The technology, which […]

 One tow trucking employee was killed and another injured while reportedly working underneath a truck that was lifted by a forklift.
 According to news articles, the pickup fell from the forklift and onto the workers.
 While forklifts are designed for lifting and moving heavy objects, forklift safety rules generally prohibit any persons from working or […]

 The second day of a criminal trail of a dump truck driver who struck and killed a cyclist was dominated by argument over the prosecution’s animation of the accident prepared by the state police.
 At issue, was whether or not the truck driver exercised due care in the 2011 crash.
 After the prosecution rested its […]

 According to an analysis of the Georgia Department of Natural Resources’ hunting incident reports, tree stands (platforms attached to trees that enable people to hunt from elevated positions) are involved in more injuries and deaths than are guns.
 These statistics demonstrate the serious dangers associated with falls from a significant height.
 Tree stands can be […]